Murder of Lee Rigby: Memorials

 On 1 September 2014, Rigby was honoured at a ceremony in Staffordshire, with his name added to the Armed Forces Memorial at the National Memorial Arboretum.

 A memorial to Rigby in his home town of Middleton, Greater Manchester, consisting of a bronze drum and a plaque, was unveiled on 29 March 2015.

 Plans for a memorial to Rigby in Woolwich initially ran into opposition from local MP Nick Raynsford, who expressed concerns that it would generate "undesirable interest from extremists" or become a target for vandals.
 Greenwich Council said that it had not received a request from the Army to erect a memorial at the site.
 Meanwhile, the site of the murder on Wellington Street developed into an unofficial memorial site.
 Following a campaign for a memorial supported by Boris Johnson and a petition with 25,000 signatures, plans for a memorial near the site of the attack were announced on 11 June 2014.
 The memorial was revealed on 11 November 2015 after considerable delays, as "the council had had to balance different opinions about how Lee Rigby should be commemorated".
 Lee Rigby's name appears on a plaque on the south wall of the memorial garden inside the ruined St George's Garrison Church in Woolwich, opposite the Royal Artillery Barracks.
 The memorial consists of a white marble plaque marking Woolwich's history as a barracks town, and two bronze plaques with the names of 11 men who served or lived in Woolwich and gave their lives in the service of their country, including Rigby and the victims of the 1974 King's Arms bombing nearby.
 In April 2016 the family stated, in relation to calls for a memorial: "There is a permanent memorial to Lee at St George's Chapel in Woolwich, which is what we wanted".

 On 29 February 2020, a memorial to Rigby was unveiled at Millwall F.C.'s stadium, The New Den, with members of Rigby's regiment in attendance.
 Fans of the club raised the funds to pay for the plaque, which was donated free of charge by local funeral directors with the money going to charity.

 Legacy and Foundation

 The Lee Rigby Foundation was established by Lyn and Ian Rigby after their son's murder.
 The organisation was set up as a support network for bereaved military families, establishing a series of static caravans that families can use for a holiday break.
 Lee Rigby House in Staffordshire was also established for this purpose, with the premises donated by former professional wrestler Peter Thornley.

+In 2023 Rigby's son, two years old at the time of the attack, was awarded a "Pride of Britain" award for his fund-raising work for Scotty's Little Soldiers, in his father's memory.